Updated June 15, 2023

 Building and publishing apps for iOS is tougher than for Android.
 This is because Android apps are programmed using C, C++, and Java, while the OS uses an open platform, and source code can be downloaded for free.
 A small one-time registration fee exists for developers who want to publish their app on Google Play Stores.
 Android SDK is available for multiple devices.

 In contrast, iOS SDK is only available for Mac, and the right to publish in Apple’s app store requires a hefty fee.

 Android app buttons are monochromatic and have iconography

-iOS buttons have monochromatic text with no border, and they tend to be quite simple
+iOS buttons have monochrome text with no border, and they tend to be quite simple

 Nav Bar in iOS is a back button, while Android apps have navigation bars with numerous action buttons

-Android has a system of intents that allows applications to interperate well.
+Android has a system of intents that allows applications to interoperate well.

 ‘App’rehensions: The Safety Factor

-As people shift to digital lives, mobile security has become a major problem.
+Mobile security has become a major problem as people shift to digital lives.
 No wonder apps today even ask whether they have permission to be installed!
-From emoticons to selfies, the earlier concerns have now been replaced with safety and security.
-Android is built on an open philosophy where by phone makers, wireless carriers and persons can configure their iOS while apps can be customised.
+The earlier concerns have been replaced with safety and security, from emoticons to selfies.
+Android is built on an open philosophy where phone makers, wireless carriers, and persons can configure their iOS while apps can be customized.
 Spyware versions of popular apps are also on the prowl.

 Why An Apple App Keeps The Troubles Away